sh3ryl/alx-system_engineering-devops/0x02-shell_redirections/README.md

 11-counts the number of directories and sub-directories in the current directory 12-displays the 10 newest files in the current directory.
 13- takes a list of words as input and prints only words that appear exactly once.
-14-Display lines containing the pattern “root” 15-Display the number of lines that contain the pattern “bin” 16-Display lines containing the pattern “root” and 3 lines after them
+14-display lines containing the pattern “root” 15-display the number of lines that contain the pattern “bin” 16-display lines containing the pattern “root” and 3 lines after them 17-displays all the lines in the file that do not contain the pattern “bin” 18-displays all lines of the file starting with a capital letter